Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 Noticing where the wavelength and frequency line up on the graph we can conclude this radiation would be a radio wave

 # 6.2
+There were 3 big problems in chemistry at this time.
+1. Blackbody Problem
+2. Photoelectric Effect
+3. Emission Spectra
+4.